-Prof. Dr. Jutta Mata is the central equal opportunity commissioner of the University of Mannheim.
+Prof. Dr. Astrid Lembke is the central equal opportunity commissioner of the University of Mannheim.
 She supports the university’s objective of achieving gender equality and equal opportunity at all career stages in academia.
 This includes, among other things, strengthening the role of women in research, supporting female early-stage researchers as well as ensuring the reconciliation of work and family life.

 Prof. Dr. Nadine Klass is the deputy of the central equal opportunity commissioner.

 Which measures in the area of equal opportunity have positive effects that have been proven by empirical studies?

 Fact sheets summarizing the state of research on individual issues provide the equal opportunity commissioner with a more reliable basis for future decisions.
 There are five fact sheets containing recommendations on the following topics (only in german available):

 The appointment as a professor is the final step in a researcher’s academic career.
 At the same time, it is the level of qualification at which female researchers still are most obviously underrepresented.
 With an update of the current guidelines for appointment (Intranet, only available in German) that is based on empirical data and includes equality-related topics, the University of Mannheim wants to increase the number of female professors at the university.
 For further information on the summaries of the state of research as well as the recommendations (fact sheets) derived from them, please see Empirical Evidence.